fengalin/media-toc/README.md

 - Draw the audio waveform and chapters boundaries.
 - Seek in the media by left clicking on the waveform, on the timeline or in the chapters list.
 - Play from a position until the end of current time frame by right clicking on the waveform at the starting position in paused mode.
 - Zoom in/out the waveform on the time axis.
 - Add/remove a chapter.
-- Drag chapters' boundaries in order to adjust their position.
+- Drag chapters boundaries in order to adjust their position.
 - Play current chapter in a loop.
 - Export the table of contents to:
 	* A Matroska container.
 Currently, this is only possible if the input streams are compatible